 On 1 July 2015 the Prevent duty (section 26) of The Counter-Terrorism and Security Act 2015 came into force.
 This duty places the responsibility on local authorities and schools to have due regard to the need to prevent people from being drawn into terrorism.

 Houghton Primary School is fully committed to safeguarding and promoting the welfare of all its pupils.
 As a school we recognise that safeguarding against radicalisation is as important as safeguarding against any other vulnerability.

 All staff are expected to uphold and promote the fundamental principles of British values, including democracy, the rule of law, individual liberty and mutual respect, and tolerance of those with different faiths and beliefs.
 We believe that children should be given the opportunity to explore diversity and understand Britain as a multi-cultural society; everyone should be treated with respect whatever their race, gender, sexuality, religious belief, special need, or disability.

 As part of our commitment to safeguarding and child protection Houghton Primary School fully support the values in this statement and the government's Prevent Strategy.

 Our strategies and approaches for ensuring that we comply with the statutory duty is outlined in an action plan which provides information about risk assessment, working in partnership, staff training and IT Policies.
 Please click here to access the Action Plan.

 Our designated trained child protection team in school:

 The designated lead for Prevent is Georgina Young (Headteacher).
-Frances Smith (Deputy Head) has also had the Prevent Lead training.
+Tina Culpin and Nikki Sharpe (other designated leads) have also had the Prevent Lead training.